Nonprofit Frequently Asked Questions

 4. When does GA Gives Day begin and end?

-GA Gives Day 2013 will take place on Wednesday, November 13, 2013.
-However, GA Gives is a fundraising platform open for donations all year round so you can continue to fund raise before and after the official 24 hour GA Gives Day.
+GA Gives Day 2015 will take place on Thursday, November 12, 2015.
+However, GA Gives is a fundraising platform open for donations all year round so you may continue to fundraise before and after the official 24 hour GA Gives Day.

 5. How much does it cost for a nonprofit to participate?